 This type of conservatorship grants the parent(s) physical custody of the child and the ability to care for them and make decisions for them.
 This can be ordered as sole conservatorship or joint conservatorship.
 The other type of custody is possessory conservatorship, which allows the parent to visit their child on a scheduled basis.

 Most parents entering a divorce will want full custody of any children.
 While winning full custody can be difficult and require much mediation, it can also be very rewarding.
 Some of the benefits you can expect after winning full custody of your child or children includes:

 In order to obtain a court order for child custody, you must be able to prove to the court that it is in your child's best interest to be in your care.
-The court always takes the child's best interest into consideration for custody and child support orders, which is why you need the skilled and aggressive representation of a lawyer.
+The court always takes the child's best interest into consideration for custody and child support orders, which is why you need the skilled and aggressive representation of a lawyer who understands the ins and outs of handling family law matters.
 A skilled child custody attorney is the only person who can present a strong argument on your behalf and obtain a court order granting you managing conservatorship of your child.